quartercastle/semver/README.md

 Semver is a project about automating semantic versioning by analysing structural and behavioural aspects of source code.

+### Problems with maintaining semver today
+TODO: describe why semver can be hard to maintain today.
+- Hard to maintain if a project has many contributers or high commit frequency
+- Process is often manuel, relying on reviewers or structured commit messages

 ### How can we improve
 There are two aspects in doing semantic versioning the first is structural and the second is behavioural.